elasticio/elasticio.github.io/content/_developers/attachments-limitations.md

 Exporting attachments to 3rd party systems imposed by component as well as limits of 3rd party systems:

--  [EMail component](/components/email/) has a limit of 25MB in total size of both message and all attachments.
+-  [Email component](/components/email/) has a limit of 25MB in total size of both message and all attachments.

 -  [REST API component](/components/rest-api/) can upload (`PUSH`, `PUT`) binary files via REST/HTTP.
 When uploading a file its maximum size is bounded to the available component memory.
 In case of running into the limit the platform will give an error message `Component run out of memory and terminated`, and if problem persists after a number of restarts the platform will suspend the complete integration flow.